Baxi 600 Review: Why It’s Still One of the Best Small Combi Boiler Models in 2023

-The Baxi 600 Compact Boiler
+Baxi 600 Compact Combi Boiler (Baxi 624/Baxi 630/Baxi 636)

 Reduced Installation Costs

-Working in a plumbing merchant, I know your average boiler is 40kg.
-A Worcester 30I for instance, was 42kg packed.
-And, that might not seem very heavy, but try hanging one of those on a wall, without any help; it’s no fun. 🙁
+Working in a plumbing merchant, I know your average gas boiler is 40kg.
+A Worcester Bosch Greenstar 30i, for instance, was 42kg packed.
+And whilst that might not seem very heavy, try hanging one of those on a wall without any help; it’s no fun. 🙁

 Low Servicing Costs

-Before we delve into the technical details and suitability of the Baxi 600, let’s talk about price.
+Before we delve into the technical details and suitability of the Baxi 600, let’s talk about the price.
 When I first saw the price of their new release, I had to do a double-take.

-If I worked at Baxi, the first thing I’d do is double check the margins on the 600, as it’s ridiculously cheap when you stack it against comparable products over at Worcester and Vaillant.
+If I worked at Baxi, the first thing I’d do is double-check the margins on the 600, as it’s ridiculously cheap when you stack it against comparable products over at Worcester and Vaillant.

-You’ll be able to grab the Baxi 624 for around £750.
-The 630 you’ll get for around £825-850.
+For example, you’ll be able to grab the Baxi 624 for around £750.
+The Baxi 630 you’ll get for around £825-850 (boiler only).

-If you don’t know how cheap that is, do a quick search for comparable products from Worcester Bosch.
-A quick Google search for the Worcester 32CDI Compact boiler is going to show prices of £1,200 and beyond.
+If you don’t know how cheap that is, do a quick search for comparable gas combi boilers from Worcester Bosch.
+A quick Google search for the Worcester 32 CDi Compact boiler will produce prices of £1,200 and beyond.

-So, depending on the kw boiler you need, you’re talking about a saving of around £300 or more, for a product built by a brand that’s considered one of the best in the industry.
+So, depending on the kw boiler you need, you’re talking about a saving of around £300 or more for a product built by a brand that’s considered one of the best in the industry.

-Width = 390mm
+- Width — 390mm

-Height = 700mm
+- Height — 700mm

-Depth = 285mm
+- Depth — 285mm

 - Airing cupboards